Common Missteps To Avoid

 It is important that the relationship between the partner and eBay is completely transparent, and that the partner is driving traffic to eBay.
 Because of that rule, partners must avoid teasing their customers with mystery deals or any other promotional method where potential customers do not know they are being redirected to eBay in advance.

-The Federal Trade Commission requires partners to disclose their relationship with eBay whenever promoting a product or services to your audience.
+Under U.S. law, the Federal Trade Commission requires partners to disclose their relationship with eBay whenever promoting a product or services to your audience.
 Your users need to understand that if they click links to eBay from your website, you will earn a commission.
 You can accomplish this with a statement like: “When you click links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.”

 In some markets, failure to disclose the relationship could legally imply that the partner has "adopted" the content and is therefore liable for it.
 So this measure also protects your business.